-Whilst it would be great if you could gain some experience to give you some insight into the profession, we are aware that it’s not always easy to find.
+While it would be great if you could gain some experience to give you an insight into the profession, we are aware that it’s not always easy to find.
 Remember, there are lots of ways of gaining experience, for example, volunteering for a local charity.
-If you can’t find relevant work experience, find out about the profession in other ways such as looking at the relevant professional body’s website:
+If you can’t find work experience, find out about the profession in other ways such as looking at the relevant professional body’s website:

 - The Health and Care Professions Council

 - Society and College of Radiographers (for both Diagnostic Radiography and Radiotherapy)

 - The Royal College of Speech and Language Therapists